 What are our criteria?

-For us to accept your Occupational English Test (OET) certificate it must show:
+For us to accept your Occupational English Test (OET) scores you must show:

 - you took the medicine version of the test

 - you got at least a grade ‘B’ in each testing area (speaking, listening, reading and writing)